OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: OpenVTON-Bench

 \subsection{Data Collection}

-To ensure diversity in body shapes, poses, and clothing styles, we aggregated data from two primary streams, targeting a minimum resolution of 1024$\times$1024: \begin{enumerate} \item \textbf{Open-Source Integration:} We curated high-quality subsets from existing datasets, filtering for samples that meet our resolution threshold~\cite{IMAGDressing-v1}. \item \textbf{Web-Scale Collection:} We collected images from publicly available online sources following standard practices in benchmark construction~\cite{LAION}.
+To ensure diversity in body shapes, poses, and clothing styles, we aggregated data from two primary streams, targeting a minimum resolution of 1024$\times$1024:

+\paragraph{Open-Source Integration.} We curated high-quality subsets from existing datasets, filtering for samples that meet our resolution threshold~\cite{IMAGDressing-v1}. \paragraph{Web-Scale Collection.} We collected images from publicly available online sources following standard practices in benchmark construction~\cite{LAION}.
 In contrast to academic datasets captured under controlled conditions, these images reflect real-world variability, including diverse lighting, poses, and backgrounds.
 The dataset will be released under a strict research-only license that prohibits commercial use.
 To respect intellectual property rights, we provide a takedown mechanism allowing copyright holders to request prompt removal of specific samples.
-All personally identifiable information is anonymized to ensure privacy compliance. \end{enumerate}
+To ensure privacy compliance while maintaining the structural integrity required for rigorous evaluation, personally identifiable information—particularly facial regions—underwent generative anonymization.

 The initial raw collection exceeded \textbf{3,000,000} samples.
 We applied a strict resolution constraint, retaining only images whose \emph{height and width are at least} $1024$ pixels, while \emph{the longer side does not exceed} $1536$ pixels.
 This criterion allows both square and rectangular images, and ensures that all retained samples satisfy the high-fidelity requirements of modern commercial VTON applications.
 After this filtering stage, approximately 300,000 samples remained.
 The final 99,925 images were obtained through a subsequent stratified sampling process (Section~\ref{sec:filtering}).